+In Unit 3, students consider the religious response to the human search for meaning.
+Religions have developed answers to big life questions in a truth narrative that offer ways of establishing meaning for human existence and all that exists.
 In this unit students study the purposes of religion generally and then consider the religious beliefs developed by a religious tradition or religious denomination in response to the big questions of life.
-Religious traditions or religious denominations are to be selected from Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.
 Students study how particular beliefs within a religious tradition or religious denomination may be expressed through the other aspects of religion, and explore how this is intended to foster meaning for adherents.
 Students then consider the interaction between significant life experiences and religion.